Poket-Jony/piper-tts-web/README.md

 ## Usage

 To use PiperTTS client-side in your project, copy the neccessary files into your public directory.
-If you're using Webpack and/or NextJS, you need to install the `copy-webpack-plugin` as a dev dependency and modify your config like this:
+If you're using Webpack and NextJS, you need to install the `copy-webpack-plugin` as a dev dependency and modify your config like this:

 ```js
 const nextConfig = {